Meta-Meta-Resources/Meta-Meta-Resources/docs/online-learning-opportunities/topic-specific/psychology-neuroscience/experiments-in-the-browser.md

 import ColorGenerator from '@site/src/components/ColorGenerator';
 import HeaderSpace from '@site/src/components/HeaderSpace';

+One of the best ways to learn about cognitive neuroscience research is actually partaking in it.
+The following resources link to experiments that anyone can run online, and some of them even have reproducible code which can be used to rebuild the experiment.

 |  Title                                                                                                                        | One-Off<HeaderSpace size="70px"/>  | Small Compilation<HeaderSpace size="70px"/>  | Medium Compilation<HeaderSpace size="70px"/>  | Large Compilation<HeaderSpace size="70px"/>  | Reproducible Code<HeaderSpace size="70px"/>  |
 |-------------------------------------------------------------------------------------------------------------------------------|------------------------------------|:--------------------------------------------:|:---------------------------------------------:|:--------------------------------------------:|:--------------------------------------------:|
 | [Online psychology demos by Nick Brosowsky](https://github.com/nbrosowsky/online-psychology-demos)                            |                                    |       <ColorGenerator color="#25c2a0"/>      |                                               |                                              |       <ColorGenerator color="#25c2a0"/>      |